 When a homeowner is unsure of their roof’s age, or if their insurance offers a discount for getting their roof certified, then a roof inspection provides the answers and the certification you are looking for.
 Typically, roof inspections are conducted on homes that are 10-20 (or more) years old.
 They can also be conducted following a major storm (like a hurricane) to ensure that unseen damage has not occurred to your roof.
 Sometimes, homeowners may also have a roof inspection prior to putting their home up for sale – certifying your roof’s age and integrity can go a long way with potential homebuyers.

 Roof Inspection Process

 Roof inspections are conducted through a multi-step process that includes a visual inspection of the interior and exterior of the roofing systems, as well as thermal scans to determine weak points.

-A certified roof inspector will analyze the interior aspect of the roofing system, typically by accessing your attic space to review the insulation, joints, attachments, and look for visible signs of leaks.
-An exterior examination is conducted, primarily looking at and documented the condition of the roof.
+A certified roof inspector will analyze the interior aspects of the roofing system, typically by accessing your attic space to review the insulation, joints, attachments, and to look for visible signs of leaks.
+An exterior examination is conducted, primarily looking at and documenting the condition of the roof.

-The age is often determined by building permits and the life expectancy of the roofing system is estimated.
-A certification is provided if the roof is in good condition and expected to last for another three or more years.
+The age is often determined by building permits, and the life expectancy of the roofing system is expertly estimated.
+If the roof is in good condition and expected to last for another three or more years, a certification is provided.
 If any concerns are found, such as leaks or a life expectancy of less than three years, then an action plan is provided.